 My interest in design was born well over a decade ago, while writing reviews and articles for a magazine.
 For a while, I was purely enjoying typography and layout for the print medium.
 I then got addicted to Flash (RIP), dived head-first into HTML and CSS… and I haven’t stopped designing since.

 Design with passion.
 Design for effect.

 One of my favourite aspects of design is the necessity to be able to find and solve a wide variety of problems.
-This led me to naturally transition into UX.
+This naturally led me to expand into UX design.
 I had the opportunity to put in practice the various disciplines of the field while I was employed as a UX/UI generalist for five years at MindGeek.
 It was a challenging and invaluable experience that thought me a lot of what I know today.

 Over the years I’ve had the pleasure of designing for many different companies and clients, including: